tiagoh/MCW-ML-Ops-1Day/Hands-on lab/Before the HOL - MLOps.md

 3. Azure Machine Learning service workspace.
 We will be using a [Compute Instance](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-instance) for the execution of the notebooks required for this workshop.
 See the instructions detailed below in order  to prepare your enviroment.

-4. Azure Machine Learning service workspace.
-The workspace is created during Exercise 1 from the hands-on lab.

-   >**Note**: Make sure you execute successfully all steps related to the Azure Machine Learning service workspace setup in Exercise 1.
-A correctly set up workspace is needed by all the other exercises.

 ## Before the hands-on lab

 Duration: 5 minutes